Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 Karl Marx Theory

-Modern day examples of conflict theory can be seen in various social issues that plague our society.
+Modern day examples of conflict theory can be seen in various social issues that affect our society.

 1. Economic Inequality: The Occupy Wall Street movement exemplifies conflict theory through its protest against the disproportionate wealth and power held by the top 1% of the population.
 This movement highlighted the stark economic disparities and limited opportunities available to the majority, showcasing the class struggle and power dynamics central to conflict theory.